Oracle CONNECT and RESOURCE Roles

 NOTE: You should always check these privileges in your database before granting roles as a script, application or previous DBA may have granted or revoked additional roles.

-6 Responses to “Oracle CONNECT and RESOURCE Roles”
+6 thoughts on “Oracle CONNECT and RESOURCE Roles”

 Error: ORA 1031